 MUS 387 College Orchestra (1-3)

 This ensemble provides students with advanced instrumental backgrounds an opportunity to study a variety of challenging orchestral music with Student Orchestras of Greater Olympia (SOGO).
-Prerequisite: Audition or instructor's consent.
+Prerequisite: Audition.
+May be repeated for credit.

 MUS 389 Jazz Ensemble (1-3)